Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-Mar24, i rewatch Silicon Valley, S3E6, Richard Hendricks reject to publish the beta Pied Piper,
+Mar24, i rewatch HBO's Silicon Valley, S3E6, Richard Hendricks reject to publish the beta Pied Piper, but the truth is, without users' reply, we developers even don't know where the bug is.

 Mar21, Alibaba's D2 conference again, advanced tech.